 It is also appropriate to check whether the site is substantial and whether it actually delivers the information advertised on the home pages.
-Some sites project a certain image to attract visitors and then present other content, which damages credibility (for example, This site uses the image and name of the defender of black rights in the United States, but advocates white supremacy).
-The language level should also be adapted to the target audience: can a site intended for young people aged 6 to 11 that presents “adult” advertisements or pages full of tight and complex texts be considered credible? ?
+Some sites project a certain image to attract visitors and then present other content, which damages credibility (for example, This site (e.g., uses the image and name of the U.S. black rights advocate, but advocates white supremacy).
+The level of language should also be adapted to the target audience: can a site that is supposed to be aimed at 6 to 11 year olds be considered credible if it presents "adult" ads or pages full of tight, complex text?

 Authors of serious sites will often provide leads to help begin the triangulation discussed earlier or to delve deeper into the topic at hand.
 They will indicate, by hyperlinks or references, sites which confirm their words and others which have different points of view.
 Information from elsewhere should be easily recognizable and facilitate criticism.
 Sometimes authors cite and support each other, but never really provide solid evidence.
 When in doubt, it is sometimes better to do your own checks by finding other sources that may or may not confirm the information originally found.

 The date the website was put online or the date of the last update contributes to the assessment of the value of the information.
 Thus, the researcher who is planning his summer vacation will not wish to rely on a site that has not been updated for 18 months!